IanDCarroll/ScrumBucket/Daily_Scrum.md

  3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
 ***

 ***
 __Sprint:__ 2
+__Date:__ 4/13/17
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+ - Get landing page sytled and created
+ - Meet with client to clarify requirements and set up PO role
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+ - Make sure the stories we are working on meet our definition of done
+ - try to get everything but the userauth story complete for the sprint
+ - Learn more about rails in off time
+ - 30 minutes at the end of the day: Set up Medium blog
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+ - No blockers.
+I'm learning I can do less than I think I can.
+Better plan with that in mind.
+Perhaps retrospect to see if there's something I can do to use my time better.
+***
+__Sprint:__ 2
 __Date:__ 4/12/17